Member Assistance Program

 The health of our pilot members is of paramount concern to the AFAP.
 A pilot's career can be highly demanding with the potential for serious accidents or incidents.
 Maintaining good mental health is vital for optimising your performance as a pilot.
 To respond to the needs of our members we have the AFAP-exclusive Member Assistance Program (MAP) as part of our suite of health and wellbeing benefits that make up our welfare portfolio.

-AFAP members and their families can call 1300 307 912 at any time for free, confidential counselling with a trained psychologist.
+AFAP members and their families can call 1300 307 912 at any time for free, confidential counselling with a psychologist.

 WHAT IS MAP?

 The MAP is a short-term counselling and advisory service for AFAP members and their immediate family to seek professional assistance for any personal or work related problems.
 The AFAP has engaged PeopleSense by Altius to provide a professional counselling service totally independent of your employer.
 MAP is designed to be flexible and responsive to what our members need, and the psychologists who deliver the counselling are trained in pilot specific issues.
 These sessions can be provided by telephone, on Skype or in person, depending on where you are based.